ralixjs/ralix/README.md

 > Microframework for building and organizing Rails front-ends via Webpacker :sparkles:

 Ralix provides barebones and utilities to help enhance your current Rails views.
-It integrates well with Turbolinks and Rails-UJS.
+It integrates well with Turbo/Turbolinks and Rails-UJS.

 Ralix consists basically in 2 concepts, `Controllers` and `Components`: